VincentMccord/Vincentrepo/README.md

-Tulip mania, a speculative bubble in the Netherlands during the 1630s, saw the prices of tulip bulbs soar to exorbitant levels before crashing, causing financial ruin for many investors.
+The rise of cottage industries and early forms of industrialization in Europe during the 17th century laid the groundwork for the Industrial Revolution of the 18th and 19th centuries.